On the Day of the TExMaT Test

 - The test center supervisor will assign you a seat.

 - You must have the test administrator's permission to leave the room during the test.
 Any time lost cannot be made up.
-You are required to remain inside the test center building.
+You are required to remain inside the designated testing area in the test center building.

 - Discussion or sharing of test content or answers during the test administration, during breaks or after the test is prohibited.